Willow Flycatcher (Empidonax traillii)

 The Willow Flycatcher has declined precipitously in the Sierra Nevada since the middle of the twentieth century.
 Once considered common throughout much of the Sierra Nevada, the Sierra population was estimated to have dwindled to just 300-400 individuals in the late 1990s.
 Willow flycatcher populations across the West are facing serious declines based largely upon habitat loss and destruction.

-The loss of dense willow in meadows is probably the principal reason for the reduction of Willow flycatcher population and the contraction of its range.
-This loss of meadow habitat leads directly to poor nesting success due to lack of nesting habitat and also because this reduction allows predators easier access to Willow flycatcher nests.
+The loss of dense willow in meadows is thought to be the principal reason for the reduction of willow flycatcher population and the contraction of its range.
+This loss of meadow habitat leads directly to poor nesting success due to lack of nesting habitat and also because this reduction allows predators easier access to willow flycatcher nests.
 The degradation of meadow habitat is also a major problem for the species and this arises from trampling by livestock, road construction, recreation activities, adjacent timber harvests or fuels treatments, fire suppression, water diversions, mining, lodgepole pine encroachment, water diversion and hydroelectric development, and climate change.

-Inappropriate and excessive livestock grazing directly impact Willow flycatcher populations and habitat by knocking over nests in willow thickets, altering the vegetation and hydrology of montane meadows, consuming the lower branches and shrub layers of streamside vegetation, consuming or trampling young riparian plants, reducing water quality, compacting soils, and accelerating streambank erosion.
+Inappropriate and excessive livestock grazing directly impact willow flycatcher populations and habitat by trampling and knocking over nests in willow thickets, altering the vegetation and hydrology of montane meadows, consuming the lower branches and shrub layers of streamside vegetation, consuming or trampling willow and other riparian plants, reducing water quality, compacting soils, and accelerating streambank erosion.
+Heavy and long term grazing by non-native livestock has resulted in the transforming of what were once richly diverse Sierran meadows into severely impacted livestock pastures dominated by a few non-native grasses and coarse sedges.

-Cowbird parasitism is also a significant threat to the Willow flycatcher due to its tendency to lay eggs in Willow flycatcher nests.
-Once this egg hatches the young cowbird forces the eggs of the Willow flycatcher or newly hatched young out of the nest.
+Cowbird parasitism is also a significant threat to the willow flycatcher due to its tendency to lay eggs in willow flycatcher nests.
+Once this egg hatches the young cowbird forces the eggs of the willow flycatcher or newly hatched young out of the nest.
+Cowbirds are drawn to the type of heavily impacted and grass dominated landscapes where livestock are permitted to dominate.

 Habitat

-Willow flycatchers require standing or running water near dense large patches of willow for breeding (USDA 2001 SNFPA pg.144 ).
-In the Sierra Nevada, Willow flycatchers are found only in meadows that contain willows and alders.
+Willow flycatchers require deep standing or running water near dense large patches of willow (5 to 6 feet tall) for breeding (USDA 2001 SNFPA pg.144 ).
+In the Sierra Nevada, willow flycatchers successfully breed only in meadows that contain willows of at least 10 acres in size with 50 to 60 percent dense willow cover.

 Conservation